carla-simulator/carla/Docs/simulation_time_and_synchrony.md

 <h4>Using synchronous mode</h4>

 The synchronous mode becomes specially relevant when running with slow clients applications and when synchrony between different elements, such as sensors, is needed.
 If the client is too slow and the server does not wait for it, the amount of information received will be impossible to manage and it can easily be mixed.
 On a similar tune, if there are ten sensors waiting to retrieve data and the server is sending all these information without waiting for all of them to have the previous one, it would be impossible to know if all the sensors are using data from the same moment in the simulation.
-As a little extension to the previous code, in the following fragment, the client creates a camera sensor that puts the image data received this step in a queue and sends ticks to the server only after retrieving it from the queue.
+As a little extension to the previous code, in the following fragment, the client creates a camera sensor that puts the image data received in the current step in a queue and sends ticks to the server only after retrieving it from the queue.
 A more complex example regarding several sensors can be found [here][syncmodelink].
 ```py
 settings = world.get_settings()
 settings.synchronous_mode = True